deeppavlov/DeepPavlov/docs/integrations/amazon_alexa.rst

 Optional ``-p`` key can be provided to override the port value from a settings file.

-Optional ``--stateful`` flag should be provided for stateful skills/models.
+Optional ``--stateful`` flag should be provided for stateful skills/models. for **each** conversation.

-Optional ``--multi-instance`` can be provided if you wish to raise separate skill/model instance for **each** conversation.

 You should use ``--no-default-skill`` optional flag if your model implements an interface of DeepPavlov *Skill*